Mark and Sharon Taylor made a decision early on in their marriage. The money they had would not be his or hers. It would be family money.

 Sometime after their foundation was established, God put it on their hearts that he wanted to stretch them further.
 Mark says Sharon caught on sooner than he did.
 She’d been reading books by Randy Alcorn and learned about an organization called “Generous Giving.”
 She felt compelled to find out more.

 A Generous Giving Conference was in Orlando, not far from where they lived, Sharon discovered.
-And she talked Mark into attending an event.
+And she talked Mark into attending the event.
 The next year at that event, they were even more inspired by meeting others who were generous.
 They were energized by hearing similar stories.
 They also met Jim Wise, who is now their financial advisor.

 “He speaks my language,” Mark says.
 So when Jim mentioned National Christian Foundation, Mark listened – even though he assumed he didn’t need a donor-advised fund in addition to the family foundation.